selimslab/selimslab.github.io/_posts/ideas/models/2019-8-19-to-live-by.md

 all human knowledge is uncertain, inexact, partial

 it's very hard to predict the future

-what would you do if you could not fail?

-if there is no money?

-if you had infinite time?

-if you weren't afraid?

-if all jobs paid the same?

 you don't have to do anything, if you face the consequences